 A powerful solution for monitoring your transmission temperature

 Temperature Gauge Kit

 - Low fluid level in the transmission

 - Towing heavy loads up ranges

 While all of these reasons can be addressed, some of them are easier said than done.
-But without having some sort of monitoring system on the transmission, how do you know you are making your situation better or worse?
+But without having some sort of transmission temp gauge or monitoring system, how do you know if you are making your situation better or worse?
 Is your transmission actually overheating?
 Is the problem coming from somewhere else?

-We have seen the occasional gauge with the sensor drilled and fitted to the transmission pan.
-This is quite frankly pointless as you are getting a delayed temperature due to the cooled oil mixing with previously cooled oil.
-This can result in a delay of many minutes which is potentially disastrous for your transmission as you may continue to push the transmission when it has already reached its critical temperature.
+We have seen the occasional trans temp gauge with the sensor drilled and fitted to the automatic transmission pan.
+This is quite frankly pointless, as you are getting a delayed temperature due to the cooled oil mixing with previously cooled oil.
+This can result in a delay of many minutes, which is potentially disastrous for your transmission as you may continue to push the transmission when it has already reached its critical temperature.